ckadarla/Interview/senior_manager_pepsico.md

 Security & Compliance:
 Implement and enforce security best practices throughout the development lifecycle.
 Ensure compliance with industry standards and regulations.

-Qualifications

-### Preferred Qualifications:

-14+ years of experience with DevOps

-Experience with hybrid and multi-cloud architectures.

-Familiarity with agile methodologies and the software development lifecycle (SDLC).

-DevOps certifications (e.g., AWS Certified DevOps Engineer, Azure DevOps Solutions Expert, Kubernetes certifications) are a plus.

-Proven track record of designing and implementing DevOps solutions using these tools at an enterprise scale.

 ### Technical Expertise:

 Deep experience with CI/CD tools (e.g., GitHub Enterprise, Azure DevOps, SonarQube, JFrog Artifactory, Figma, App Centre etc).